A federal government Website managed by the U.S. Department of Health and Human Services

 Read more about common questions related to vaccine safety, including:

 Many partners work together to make sure vaccines are safe.
-Government health scientists work with manufacturers, health care providers, academia, and global health groups such as the World Health Organization to build a comprehensive vaccine safety system.
-At the Department of Health and Human Services, primarily three agencies work on vaccine safety:
+Government health scientists work with manufacturers, health care providers, academia, and global health groups such as the World Health Organization to offer a comprehensive vaccine safety system.
+At the Department of Health and Human Services, primarily three agencies are involved in vaccine safety:

-Vaccines undergo rigorous and extensive testing to determine their safety and effectiveness prior to approval by FDA.
+Vaccines undergo extensive testing and rigorous evaluation by FDA and are approved only after FDA has determined that the scientific information supports safety and effectiveness.
 Once a vaccine is approved, FDA regularly inspects vaccine manufacturing facilities to make sure strict regulations are followed.
 Vaccines are manufactured in batches called lots and vaccine manufacturers must test all lots of a vaccine to ensure safety, purity, and potency.
 Vaccine lots cannot be distributed to the public until released by FDA.